2015-2016 Undergraduate & Graduate Catalog

 Calder Art Center is named for the artist whose stabile, La Grand Vitesse, is a Grand Rapids landmark.
 The Calder Art Center houses the Art and Design Department with facilities for graphic design, painting, print-making, art education, drawing, and ceramics, as well as three computer graphics labs, and multifunctional Macintosh labs for art and communication disciplines.

 Science Complex.
-This complex consists of three separate buildings, the Student Services building Henry Hall, and the Seymour and Esther Padnos Hall of Science, and totals nearly 300,000 square feet.
+This complex consisted of three separate buildings, the Student Services building Henry Hall, and the Seymour and Esther Padnos Hall of Science, totaling nearly 300,000 square-feet until the fourth science building opened.
+The complex expanded when the P. Douglas Kindschi Hall of Science opened in August of 2015.

 Student Services building combines a variety of student services under one roof.
 The offices of Admissions, Career Services, Financial Aid, Housing, and Student Employment; Student Academic Success Center; the Career Planning and Counseling Center; and the Dean of Students are located here.
 Also housed in the three-story building is the Student Assistance Center, which combines the services of academic records, registration, cashier, graduation audit, and the registrar.